ahogerland/comp3109-project/README.md

 Server launching instructions:
 1. Install [Node.js](https://nodejs.org/en/download/)
-2. Ensure that the `.env` and `Frontend/src/utils/utils.js` files exist and have the correct information.
+2. Ensure that the `Backend/.env` and `Frontend/src/utils/utils.js` files exist and have the correct information.
 3. Launch the backend.
 Execute the following commands in the project root:
 ```
 > cd ./Backend